Joseph Clifford Fenton

-Joseph Clifford Fenton (January 16, 1906 - July 7, 1969) was a Catholic priest who promoted conservative theology.
+Joseph Clifford Fenton (January 16, 1906 – July 7, 1969) was an American Catholic priest.
 He was a professor of fundamental dogmatic theology at the Catholic University of America and editor of the American Ecclesiastical Review (1943–1963).
-A strong opponent of liberal beliefs, he was a significant American Catholic theologian of the 20th century.
+A strong conservative opponent of liberal beliefs, he was a significant American Catholic theologian of the 20th century.
 He served as a peritus for Cardinal Ottaviani at the Second Vatican Council, where his position was overruled.
 He was also secretary of the Catholic Theological Society of America.

 Early life

 Fenton was born in Springfield, Massachusetts, on January 16, 1906.
 He was the eldest son of Michael Francis and Elizabeth (Clifford) Fenton.

 Formation

-Fenton received a B.A. degree from College of the Holy Cross in Worcester, Massachusetts, in 1926.
+Fenton graduated with a B.A. degree from the College of the Holy Cross in Worcester, Massachusetts, in 1926.

-He studied for the priesthood at the Grand Seminary in Montreal, Canada, until 1930 and received an S.T.L. and J.C.B. from the University of Montreal.
+He studied for the priesthood at the Grand Seminary in Montreal, Canada, until 1930 and received an S.T.L. and JCB from the University of Montreal.

 On June 14, 1930, Bishop Thomas Michael O'Leary ordained Fenton at St. Michael's Cathedral in Springfield.

-He obtained a doctorate in sacred theology (S.T.D.) from the Pontifical University of Saint Thomas Aquinas, Angelicum in Rome in 1931 under the direction of Fr.
+He obtained a doctorate in sacred theology (STD) from the Pontifical University of Saint Thomas Aquinas, Angelicum in Rome in 1931 under the direction of Fr.
 Reginald Garrigou-Lagrange, O.P.